IN-GAME FMV MOVIES & CUT SCENES

 A steel door is riddled with bullets.
 Lara kicks the door open and bursts through onto the roof followed by three VCI goons.
 She sprints across the rooftop toward the hang glider she left there earlier.
 Amid a hail of bullets, she flips over the hang glider, grabbing the handles and pulling the glider with her over the edge of the roof.
 The goons race after her, but she makes a clean getaway to a lower rooftop nearby.

 The scene shifts to the Croft Manor.
-Father Patrick, Winston and Jean-Yves drink a toast to Lara.
+Father Patrick, Winston and Charles Kane drink a toast to Lara.

 Father Patrick: God rest her soul.